 - A written report of 5000 words

-- A written report of 1000 words plus one of the following: an artefact, a recording of a performance or activity, multimedia presentation, slide presentation, photographic record
+- A written report of 1000 words plus one of the following: an artefact, a recording of a performance or activity, a multimedia presentation, a slide presentation or a photographic record

-In addition to the above, each student must keep a production log and make a presentation of their project, on which they will be questioned in the form of a mini viva.
+In addition to the above, each student must keep a production log and present their project to an audience, about which they will be questioned in the form of a mini viva.